International Travel and COVID-19

 Sapporo - Consulate of Canada

-For emergency consular assistance, call the embassy of Canada in Tokyo and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada to Japan, in Tokyo, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 When calling from within Japan, the area code is preceded by a 0.
 There is no 0 when calling from outside Japan.
-You do not need to dial the area code if placing the call to a cellular phone.
+If placing a call to a cellular phone number, you do not need to enter the code.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 We take the safety and security of Canadians abroad very seriously and provide credible and timely information in our Travel Advice to enable you to make well-informed decisions regarding your travel abroad.